 - When crossing to Canada by land: Minors must present evidence of citizenship, such as a government-issued birth certificate, a passport book, or passport card.
 An enhanced driver’s license is also accepted.
 The child’s parent or guardian should also have proof of the child’s identity.
 In most cases, the same document, a birth certificate or passport, can be used to establish both citizenship and identity.
 Adults must have a US passport book, passport card, or Enhanced driver’s license.
 Note that entry will be denied for anyone with a criminal record (including misdemeanors or alcohol-related driving offenses).

-Group air restrictions: The number of connections, length of layovers, preference for particular seat assignments, and all conditions surrounding air travel cannot be guaranteed and may change before departure.
-Accordingly, if travelers require specific air travel needs and are not flexible concerning group air travel, travelers may wish to consider purchasing a land only package and securing your own air arrangements.
+The number of connections, length of layovers, preference for particular seat assignments, and all conditions surrounding air travel cannot be guaranteed and may change before departure.
+Accordingly, if you require specific air travel needs and are not flexible concerning group air travel, you should consider purchasing a land only package and securing your own air arrangements.

-- Group air seat assignments: please note that group seats are assigned “at the discretion of the airline,” Specific seat assignments cannot and will not be guaranteed (including seating next to your travel companions.)
+- Seat assignments: please note that group seats are assigned “at the discretion of the airline,” Specific seat assignments cannot be guaranteed (including seating next to your travel companions.)
 Seat numbers will not be advised until check-in at the airport.
 If you require specific seats, CTS suggests you book the tour package as land only and arrange your own airfare.
 Note that ‘bulkhead’ and ‘exit row’ seats are assigned by the carrier at the airport.

-- Group air mileage credit – reduced: it is common for carriers to give partial or no credit on group flights.
-It is important to give your frequent flyer number when checking in at the airport to ensure any eligible miles will be recorded.
+- Mileage Credit: it is common for carriers to give partial or no credit on group flights.
+Please confirm your frequent flyer number when checking in at the airport to ensure any eligible miles will be recorded.
 CTS will be unable to add frequent flyer numbers after tour departure.

-- Group air not upgradable: group air is usually economy class and is not upgradable to first class, business, economy plus.
-To travel with an upgrade, you must choose land only and book independent airfare.
+- Group air not upgradable: group air is usually economy class and is not upgradable to first class, business, or economy plus.
 (See land only topic.)

 When group airfare is not included, airport transfers at destination are not included in the package.
-The traveler is responsibility to arrange such a transfer to meet the rest of the group.
-Transfers can be very costly, in excess of $500 USD one way.
+The traveler is responsible to arrange such a transfer to meet the rest of the group.
+Transfers can be very costly, in excess of $500 USD one way for certain destinations.